-This semester we will usually meet in person only on Thursdays, but we will meet on some Tuesdays.
-There may be a few classes that I may need to teach via Zoom.
-Unless there is some sort of last-minute emergency, I will try to give you at least 24 hours' notice before we change an in-person meeting to a Zoom format.
-If/when we do meet via Zoom make sure that you have a good internet connection, that you have the camera on during class, that the light source is in front of you (not behind you), and that you are fully dressed.
+This semester we will usually meet in person only on Wednesdays, but we will meet on a few Mondays.
+Occasionally we may have class via Zoom.
+Unless there is some sort of last-minute emergency, I will always give you at least 24 hours' notice before we change an in-person meeting to a Zoom format.
+When we do meet via Zoom make sure that you have a good internet connection, that you have the camera on during class, that the light source is in front of you (not behind you), and that you are fully dressed.
 Please set up a designated place where you are comfortable having the camera on or set up a virtual background.